-When buying a propoerty, you are expected to exercise due diligence.
-Buying a ready-made website is like buying a house too.
+When buying a property, you are expected to exercise due diligence.
+Buying ready made websites is like buying a house too.
 There are certain things you find out and decide on before you buy a pre-made website.

 We have taken time to highlight some of those factors.

-Traffic: You should confirm the statistics on traffic provided to you by the seller.
+You should confirm the statistics on traffic provided to you by the seller.
 This can be done by asking the seller to show you the stats on the website’s traffic account such as Google Analytics.
-Also request and confirm statistics of registered users and subscribers of the website.
-These will enable you determine the monetary worth of the website.
+Also, request and confirm statistics of registered users and subscribers of the website.
+These will enable you to determine the monetary worth of the website.

 The factors listed above are not exhaustive.
 You would want to make sure that you have vetted all available information regarding the website before you take the plunge